CU-ESIIL/Innovation-Summit-2024__4_Species-interactions-under-climate-change/docs/worksheets/worksheet_3.md

 ## Decision-Making
 Use the gradient of agreement (Kaner 20214) to make decisions as a team.

+We will use the gradients of agreement to make big decisions, but expect to reach consensus on any permanent/written products.

 ![Gradients of agreement](../worksheets/love_gradient-of-agreement.png)

 ## Day 2 Report Back